Is Passfolio legit?

 Broker is audited by the Big Four

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of Passfolio, we hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of Passfolio, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.